Chlamydia Infection: 11 Symptoms and Signs in Women

 Delievered the next day in plain and discreet packaging

-What is chlamydia?
+What is Chlamydia?

 Chlamydia is the most common sexually transmitted infection in the UK.
 It is caused by the bacteria, chlamydia trachomatis.
 It affects both men and women and is most prevalent in 15- to 25-year-olds, especially women under the age of 25.
-It is spread through sexual interaction, including vaginal, anal, or oral sex with an infected person.
+It is spread through sexual interaction, including vaginal, anal sex, or oral sex with an infected person.

 Chlamydia symptoms in women are often unnoticeable.
 Only around 30% of female chlamydia patients notice any signs of chlamydia, as opposed to 50% of male patients.
 As it is often symptomless, chlamydia has been dubbed the 'silent infection’.

-If chlamydia symptoms are present, they can include:
+If symptoms are present, they can include:

 1. Vaginal discharge

-This is the most common symptom of chlamydia in women.
+This is the most common symptom in women.
 Normal discharge is usually clear or white.
 If you have chlamydia, you may notice a yellow or milky discharge.
 Normal discharge is usually odourless, however, chlamydia discharge can have quite a strong and unpleasant smell that is often likened to a fishy odour.
 You might also see an increase in vaginal discharge.

-2. Rectal discharge
+2. Rectal Discharge

 Anal chlamydia symptoms can include anal discharge and anorectal discomfort, although it is usually asymptomatic.

-3. Pain when urinating
+3. Pain When Urinating

-4. Frequent urge to urinate
+4. Frequent Urge to Urinate

-5. Painful sex
+5. Painful Intercourse

-6. Bleeding after sex
+6. Bleeding After Sex

 Women with chlamydia may experience bleeding after any type of sexual activity involving penetration.

-7. Bleeding in between periods
+7. Bleeding in Between Periods

-8. Lower stomach pain
+8. Lower Stomach Pain

 Chlamydia pain is usually felt in a woman’s lower abdomen.
 It can be cramping, dull or sharp.
 It can be a cause for concern as lower stomach pain often occurs if the infection has been left untreated for a while and you have developed PID.

-9. Eye inflammation
+9. Eye Inflammation

 Your eyes can be contaminated with chlamydia when you rub them with an infected hand.
 Chlamydia in the eye is known as chlamydia conjunctivitis.
 It can initially cause minor redness and irritation.
 However, it can progress to liquid discharge and sensitivity to light.
+If you think that you may have a chlamydia eye infection, you should get tested as soon as possible.

-10. Sore throat
+10. Sore Throat

-11. Pain in the mouth
+11. Pain in the Mouth

 You may get pain in your mouth as well as a sore throat if you have oral chlamydia.
 However, often people with oral chlamydia have no symptoms.